tonymullen/TonyMullen-Book/Readme.md

 For Chapter 5, you will be adding some locations to your database.
 You'll use these locations throughout the project.
 In addition to adding Oppenheimer Cafe, add at least 3 more locations that are physically nearby (within a couple of miles of) the university, and one location which is more than 20 miles away.
 These should be real places, **with real longitude and latitude values**.
 Later, when you implement the location aware functionality of the application, you will check to see that these locations show up as expected.

 Notes
+* The default interface for the Mongo command line seems to have changed slightly.
+Specifically, empty databases are not shown when `show dbs` is called, and the amount of memory listed for the empty databases is 0.000GB rather than what is shown in the book on page 149.
+You won't see your new Loc8r database listed until after you carry out the `db.locations.save()` instructions later on the page.
+After that, your database should be listed as expected.
 * On page 151, about the middle of the page, the `id` attribute listed should be `_id`.
 Missing the underscore here will not cause immediate problems, but it will cause problems later.
 * Follow the instructions to use Mongo from the command line.
 However, for future work with the database, I strongly recommend downloading the [Robomongo](https://robomongo.org/) GUI-based MongoDB client.
 * MongoLab (p.
 152) is now [mLab](http://docs.mlab.com/).